This article was first published in August 2018 and updated in June 2020.

 Be careful of the places that Instagram made famous, if you do not want to find yourself surrounded by other tourists queuing to sit on the famous swings above the water.

-Facilities: There are some bars nearby.
+Facilities: There are some bars and restaurants nearby on all the islands.

 Read more: Looking to visit Indonesia?
 Check out A World to Travel’s post on what she learned in Indonesia